the-mason-jar/the-mason-jar/recipes/infusions/vodka/morgana.html.md

 title: Morgana Spicy Vodka
 ---

-A spicy vodka infusion created to cater to those who enjoy the best kind of bloody, one with bold flavor and a good dose of heat.
+A spicy vodka infusion created to cater to those who enjoy the best kind of bloody mary, one with bold flavor and a good dose of heat.

 Ingredients